 EECT-2271 Automatic Testing (0-8-2) An advanced course in the study of automatic testing and acquisition of data, as well as an introduction to virtual instruments, including applications, benefits, and limitations.
-Prerequisites: IEIR-1304, CETT-1305, CETT-1409 or CSIR-2301 offered through a cooperative agreement between the college, employer, and student.
+Prerequisites: IEIR-1304, CETT-1305, CETT-1409 or CSIR-2301

+EECT-2280 Cooperative Education 9 (1-9-2) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
 This course may be repeated if topics and learning outcomes vary